zachkarol430/zachkarol430.github.io/_posts/2021-06-30-national-parks.md

 ## Acadia
 {% include carousel.html height="70" unit="%" duration="100000" number= "1" %}

 These were taken in 2018.
 Pretty awesome national park!
+This park was a lot of fun and a lot of short trails.

 ## Cuyahoga
 {% include carousel_small.html height="70" unit="%" duration="100000" number="2" %}

-In all honestly was quite a boring national park
+In all honestly was quite a boring national park.
+The waterfalls were worth seeing, but everything else was pretty generic.
+The highway can be easily seen from somes trails and this park did not feel remote.

 ## Indiana sand dunes
 {% include carousel_small.html height="55" unit="%" duration="100000" number="3" %}

-Again a mediocre national park
+Again a mediocre national park.
+I would honestly skip this park unless you want to just see a regular beach.

 ## Badlands
 {% include carousel.html height="80" unit="%" duration="100000" number="4" %}

 Amazing national park.
 One of my favorites.
 Highly recommend Sage Creek Campground.
+This park was the most unique thing I have ever seen and the contrast between the plains and the badlands is insane.

 ## Yellowstone
 {% include carousel.html height="80" unit="%" duration="100000" number="5" %}

-Again an amazing national park.
+spectacular national park.
 I wish I spent more time there.
 I will be back soon.
+This park has everything.
+Hiking, cool natural features, and plently of animals.
+Go early as the park gets busy really quickly.

 ## Grand Teton
 {% include carousel.html height="80" unit="%" duration="100000" number="6" %}

 Another amazing national park.
 Really good hiking.
+I recommend delta lake hike.
+It was tough but worth it.

 ## Canyonland
 {% include carousel.html height="80" unit="%" duration="100000" number="7" %}

 Pretty great.
-Had low expectations, but it ended up being amazing
+Had low expectations, but it ended up being amazing.
+This park was very bare bones, but the views were spectacular

 ## Arches
 {% include carousel.html height="80" unit="%" duration="100000" number="8" %}

 Was not there for a long time, but was pretty cool.
 I am in the middle in the third picture.
+The whole park can easily be seen in a day.

 {% if page.comments == true %}
   {% include comments.html %}
 {% endif %}